A Year of War: Ukrainian Students, Refugees Will Not Face Anniversary Alone

 “Davidson 4 Ukraine” includes students, professors, staff and local residents who asked, “How can I help?” when the Russians invaded.
 Then they acted.
 They’ve provided housing, food, clothes and other necessities.
 They’ve steered refugees to jobs and reliable transportation.
 Davidson students tutor Ukrainian children as they navigate a new country and language.

 On Feb.
 23, 2023, Davidson College held a ceremony and fundraising event to commemorate the anniversary of the attack.
-Kruzhkova will be among the speakers raising awareness and resources for her country.
-The college’s Russian Studies Department and Dean Rusk Program, Davidson 4 Ukraine and the Ukrainian Congress Committee of America (UCCA) in Charlotte are sponsoring the event.
+Kruzhkova was among the speakers raising awareness and resources for her country.
+The college’s Russian Studies Department and Dean Rusk Program, Davidson 4 Ukraine and the Ukrainian Congress Committee of America (UCCA) in Charlotte sponsored the event.
 The money raised will buy urgently needed medical supplies for Ukraine.

-For Kruzhkova and other Ukrainians, including classmate Dmytro Kurdydyk ’26, the support and friendship they’ve found in the Davidson community has been a lifeline to the home and country they love and hope to go back to someday.
+For Kruzhkova and other Ukrainians, the support and friendship they’ve found in the Davidson community has been a lifeline to the home and country they love and hope to go back to someday.

 A year into the war, we pause to share their stories.